 Confidentiality is one of Nightline Dundee’s (hereafter, Nightline) principle values.
 Nightline will not disclose any information to third parties in relation to the identity of any service users or the content of any contact with the exception of the following circumstances:

 - Bomb Threats: Where legally require to do so under the Terrorism Act 2000.

-- Suicidal: Where it is explicitly requested by the service user to disclose information contained within their contact.
+- Suicide: Where it is explicitly requested by the service user to disclose information to Campus Security and/or the emergency services.